tibo8f/tibo8f-langchain-disease-predictor/ReadMe.md

-# AI-Driven Disease Prediction System
+# AI-Driven Disease Prediction LangChain System

 This project is a disease prediction system built with **LangChain**, neural networks, and **Google Maps API**, designed to improve healthcare accessibility and efficiency.
 The system predicts diseases based on user-reported symptoms, provides descriptions and recommended precautions, and locates the nearest healthcare provider.